PawelZwo/FF14-gearplanner/README.md

 ***

 ## Installation
 Fork this repository and clone it.
-Remember to make local_settings.py to your main directory and put your database connection details in there!
+REMEMBER to make local_settings.py to your main directory and put your database connection details in there!

 ## Technologies